NoNotNotes/Mneme/Garden/660a-multiple-sclerosis.md

+**Reference**: Brunner-Suddarth's Textbook of Medical-Surgical Nursing (15th Ed.)

 **MS** is an immune-mediated, progressive demyelinating disease of the CNS. **Demyelination** is the destruction or loss of the **myelin**, a fatty and protein material that surrounds certain nerve fibers in the brain and spinal cord, resulting in impaired nerve impulse transmission.
 Its peak of onset is from 20 to 50 years of age, but can occur at any age.
 It is found in women three times more often than in men.
 Its cause is unknown.
 There are several acute and subacute forms of MS. Less severe forms include **RIS** and **CIS**.
-The four main clinical forms are **Remitting-Relapsing MS** (RRMS), **Secondary Progressive MS**, **Primary Progressive MS** (PPMS), and **Progressive-Relapsing MS**.
+The four main clinical forms are **Remitting-Relapsing MS** (RRMS), **Secondary Progressive MS**, **Primary Progressive MS** (PPMS), and **Progressive-Relapsing MS**. (discussed later)
  1. **Radiologically Isolated Syndrome** (RIS): MRI imaging finds lesions due to MS, but the patient presents no symptoms.
 Often, MS is diagnosed within five years after initial findings of lesions.
 2. **Clinically Isolated Syndrome** (CIS): presence of acute or subacute findings for at least 24 hours.
 ___